trflorian/ball-tracking-live-plot/README.md

 # Ball Tracking with Live Trajectory Visualization

-In this project I showcase how you can create an animated plot wiht OpenCV and Matplotlib.
+In this project I showcase how you can create an animated plot with OpenCV and Matplotlib.
 To demonstrate the real-time animated plotting, I am tracking a ball that is thrown vertically into the air.
 The ball's vertical position, velocity and acceleration are plotted in the figure.

 ![2024-11-07_23-31-58-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/128367fc-f6f3-4c45-8405-e146bd22148c)